Maritime Reserve (United Kingdom)

 The Maritime Reserve is a term used to group together the Royal Naval Reserve (RNR) and Royal Marines Reserve (RMR).
 The RNR and RMR form part of the British Armed Forces Volunteer Reserves.

 History

 After 1976 and the dissolution of the post of Admiral Commanding, Reserves, responsibility for administering reserves then came under the Commander-in-Chief, Naval Home Command until 1994.
 From 1994-1996 the Second Sea Lord became responsible for managing reserves.
 Later that year the new post of Flag Officer, Training and Recruitment took over responsibility for reserves until 2004.
 In 2005 the Flag Officer Scotland and Northern Ireland became responsible for the Royal Naval Reserve, holding the joint title of Flag Officer, Reserves.
 In 2015 the Naval Secretary/Assistant Chief of the Naval Staff (Policy) assumed responsibility for reserves and the post was renamed Flag Officer, Maritime Reserves.

-As of July 2023, the current head of the Maritime Reserve is Commodore Jo Adey.
+As of June 2026, the current head of the Maritime Reserve is Commodore Suzi Nielsen.